EvanForsythe/ERCnet/README.md

 *'Front End' parallelization refers to the paralellization support from Joblib, indicating the number of processes inside any given Phylogenetics computational step are being spawned.

 *'Back End' parallelization specifically refers to the number of cores that are passed to RAXML's native multi-threading support.

-*Values for these parameters can have a large impact on analyses so make sure the values make biological sense for your analysis before opting for default values.

 Use the table output by running the --explore_filters option (above) to choose reasonable values for -p and -r.